latj/hub-spoke-microhack/README.md

 In this task you need to the vnet, that can be done by clicking in the portal or run the following script in cloud shell.

-- create a new spoke nvet with a subnet .
+- Create a new spoke nvet with a subnet .

 ````Bash
 az network vnet create -g hub-spoke-microhack -n vnet-spoke2 --address-prefix 10.200.0.0/16 --subnet-name snet-spoke-resources --subnet-prefix 10.200.0.0/24